 What Is Unoccupied Home Insurance?

-What Is Considered Unoccupied?
+When Is A Home Considered Unoccupied?

 Vacant and unoccupied can mean two different things to an insurance company.
 A vacant home is one in which the homeowner has no intention of returning and the furniture has been removed.
 An unoccupied home, on the other hand, means the homeowner has intentions of returning and the property is still adequately furnished for occupancy.

-When Would You Need Unoccupied Home Insurance?
+When Do You Need Unoccupied Home Insurance?

 - Taking an extended holiday to travel